 UK’s Favourite gluten free biscuits at Gluten Free Alchemist

 If Custard Creams are at number 6, what other biscuits in the list have we already made gluten free at Gluten Free Alchemist?

 No. 2.
-Shortbread – I’ve been incredibly disappointed by commercial gluten free shortbread.
-It’s mostly gritty and ‘ricey’ in texture, when it should be creamy-sweet.
-But being one of my favourites, I have created two shortbread options… both of which are amazing.
+Shortbread – We have a recipe for Traditional GF Scottish Shortbread Petticoat Tails AND for Gluten Free Chocolate Chip Shortbread Biscuits.
+But being one of my favourites, I’ve also created two alternative shortbread options… both of which are amazing.
 We have a gluten free Almond Shortbread and also a popular Maple Shortbread.

 No. 6.
 Custard Cream – Here it is!!

 No. 9.
 Bourbon Biscuits – Rich and deep with Cocoa and filled with chocolate-custard buttercream.
-Our Bourbon Biscuit Recipe is also optional dairy free and vegan
+Our Bourbon Biscuit Recipe is also optional dairy free/vegan

 No. 12.
 Viennese Whirl – Oh yes.
 Definitely a favourite at Gluten Free Alchemist.
 Our gluten free Viennese Whirls recipe is melt-in-the-mouth delicious and hard to tell apart from its glutenous cousin.
-We’ve also created Viennese Fingers which are very moreish and will be posted soon.
+We’ve also created Viennese Fingers which are divine.

 No. 14.
-Ginger Nut – Okay.
-So, I’ve not created a copycat gingernut, but there is an amazing recipe for Ginger Biscuits which have a similar crunch and texture.
+Ginger Nut – So, we have an amazing recipe for Ginger Biscuits which have a similar crunch and texture.
 If you are a lover of ginger biscuits and cookies, we can also tempt you with the most incredible German Gingerbread Cookies and also some perfectly textured and spiced Lebkuchen.
-For structural bakes, the Gingerbread used for our Christmas Gingerbread House is yummy too.
+There’s also Gingerbread Cookies and our Christmas Gingerbread House.